KARAN9846/12-Business-Solution/Readme.md

 ## Learning Experience
 ---
-This project taught me how to add background with the respect of what seller want to give to their coustomer.
+This project taught me how to present so many images in content in a way that every information or content look's decent.

 ## How Much Time I Took To Finish This Project...?
->I worked on this project for three (3) hours in total.
+>I worked on this project for four (4) hours in total.
 Yes, there were learning and exploring as well as mistakes.

 ---